Version 7.1, last updated: May 2022

-The individual student reports are distributed to parents/guardians by schools.
-We assist the Test Administration Authorities by calculating scaled NAPLAN scores, for inclusion in the individual student reports.
-We perform this calculation using a range of information (including personal information) collected from the Test Administration Authorities and, in the case of some jurisdictions, the Departments of Education.
+The individual student reports are distributed to parents/guardians by their child’s school.
+We assist the test administration authorities by calculating scaled NAPLAN scores, for inclusion in the individual student reports.
+We perform this calculation using a range of information (including personal information) collected from the test administration authorities and, in the case of some jurisdictions, the departments of education.

 We are always very careful in how we use data to report on NAPLAN results.
-All NAPLAN school performance data is aggregated before it is published in the NAPLAN national reports and on My School.
+All NAPLAN school performance data is aggregated before it is published in the NAPLAN national reports and on the My School website.

 4.5 Data security